 How do you live up to the increasing levels of hype and expectation surrounding the campaign?

+You have to put it to one side.
+The thing we absolutely have to do is be convinced in ourselves that the Christmas campaign will drive footfall in-store and drive people to the website.
+That is the permanent priority.
 It would be easy to be stretched by the need to do something innovative for innovation’s sake and for us to [pose loftily] in front of the industry.
 There’s that real danger when you've got an effective Super Bowl Oreo ad moment that you give the impression that brands and marketers are trying to win business for themselves.

 How’s your relationship with the John Lewis team and how has it evolved?